3 Signs Your Child is Having a Sensory Meltdown, Not a Tantrum

 Sensory meltdowns can build gradually, but it has nothing to do with whether they were allowed to get a milkshake or not while you were picking up dinner in the drive thru lane.

-If you’re ever questioning if your child is having a tantrum or a meltdown, ask yourself if they’re trying get something as a result of their actions.
-If it’s a sensory meltdown, the answer is always, no
+If you’re ever questioning if your child is having a tantrum or a meltdown, ask yourself if they’re trying to get something as a result of their actions.
+If it’s a sensory meltdown, the answer is always, no.

 #3.
 Triggered by a sensation(s)

 One of the challenges about a child having a sensory meltdown is understanding the cause.
-Often kids, even verbal older kids, can’t or aren’t able to put into words that it’s too loud, bright, or that it hurts when people keep bumping into them in a crowded space.
+Often kids, even verbal older kids, can’t or aren’t able to put into words that the sensory stimuli around them is: too loud, bright, or that it hurts when people keep bumping into them in a crowded space.

 However, sometimes your child can give you signs before and during the sensory meltdown.
 For instance, your kid might squint or keep trying to cover their eyes.
 They may gasp and start to whimper when somebody accidentally bumps into them.